intershop/intershop-pwa/docs/guides/angular-change-detection.md

 ## Using Zone Stability

 Getting to know whether a zone is stable or not is crucial when programmatically accessing the application from the "outside".
-Having a stable zone means that Angular has finished rendering and that we do not expect any async tasks to finish in near future.
+Having a stable zone means that Angular has finished rendering and that we do not expect any async tasks to finish in the near future.
 The Intershop PWA effectively uses this concept for communication with the CMS Design View.
 Also, Angular waits for stability in Service Workers and in Universal Rendering (Server-Side Rendering).

 ### Service Workers and Universal

 Both `@angular/service-worker` and `@angular/platform-server` use zone stability information internally.
-The Service Worker will not be attached to the page before the zone has become stable.
+The Service Worker will not be attached to the page before the zone will have become stable.
 The same applies for server-side rendering: The page will be rendered as soon as the zone is stable.
 This is necessary because data from HTTP requests must be resolved to render meaningful content.

 ### Pitfall: The Zone Must Become Stable

-For all of those aspects – Design View, Service Workers and Universal rendering – it is essential to get a stable zone at some point.
+For all of those aspects – Design View, Service Workers, and Universal rendering – it is essential to get a stable zone at some point.
-If not, those aspects will not work properly, e.g.
-Universal rendering will never return the rendered HTML and the Design View will never render the component tree view.
+If not, those aspects will not work properly, e.g., Universal rendering will never return the rendered HTML and the Design View will never render the component tree view.

 > [!NOTE]